MSCI Review Sparks Selloff in Indonesian Stocks

 Sentiment soured after Morgan Stanley Capital International (MSCI) removed six local stocks from its Global Standard Index.

-The adjustment could reduce Indonesia’s weight in MSCI indexes by 16bps from 0.72% to 0.56%, potentially triggering IDR 29.5 trillion in capital outflows, according to local media.
+The adjustment could reduce Indonesia’s weight in MSCI indexes by 16bps from 0.72% to 0.56%, potentially triggering IDR 29.5 trillion in capital outflows, local media said.

-equity futures were mixed after Wall Street closed mostly lower overnight, pressured by hotter-than-expected April inflation, higher oil prices, and persistent Middle East tensions.
+Overnight on Wall Street, equities closed mostly lower, pressured by hotter-than-expected April inflation, higher oil prices, and persistent Middle East tensions.

 Most sectors in IDX Composite retreated, led by healthcare, cyclicals, and energy, though transport and industrials posted gains that helped cap losses.